Ultimate Guide To Setting New Year’s Intentions

 New Year’s Intentions are ways you intend to live more fully into your values in the next 12 months.
 They are not specific goals nor specific resolutions.
 They are intentions that directly tie into your core values.

-What’s the difference between a New Year’s Intention vs a New Year’s Resolution vs a goal?
+What’s the difference between a New Year’s Intention vs a New Year’s Resolution?

 The biggest difference between New Year’s Resolutions, goals, and New Year’s Intentions is how success is defined.